Capella SpaceCapella Space Documentation

 • customAttribute2 is an optional custom attribute to help you track a Capella task with your own metadata or internal systems

 The response will contain detailed information about your single tasking request, including the specific constraints used for imaging.
+For more information on the collection tiers available for single and area tasking, see the Capella Support site.

 Repeat Tasking Request